yulab2021/TandemMod_document/doc/index.rst

 Contacts
 --------------------------
 TandemMod is developed and maintained by `You Wu <https://github.com/paddi1990>`_ and `Xiang Yu <https://github.com/yulab2021>`_ from Shanghai Jiao Tong university.
-If you want to contribute or have any questions, please leave an issue in `our repo <https://github.com/yulab2021/TandemMod/issues>`_
+If you want to contribute or have any questions, please leave an issue in `our repository <https://github.com/yulab2021/TandemMod/issues>`_.

 Thank you!